[This was previously published in September 2017 and has been updated and revised for 2023.]

 SEO, or search engine optimization, is simply employing various tactics on your site, and in other places on the web, to help your website show up higher in organic search results.
 This is what people get when they look for something on search engines such as Google. (especially Google!)

 What happens on the "other end" with the search engine, say Google, for example, is far more complicated.
-Just to keep it simple, suffice it to say that there are over 200 various factors that determine the final search results.
+Just to keep it simple, suffice it to say that there are hundreds of various factors that determine the final search results.

 Let's say you're looking for a local dry cleaner.
 You might type in or say, "dry cleaner near me" or "local dry cleaners".
 The results you get - excluding the paid ads and "sponsored" results - are your organic search results.
 More than likely, if there are, say, five local dry cleaning shops near you, the one in the first position probably has the most effective SEO going on.